PRE-COLLEGE

 PORTFOLIO

-Our Pre-College Portfolio Studio supports students preparing to apply to art, fashion, and design colleges through structured portfolio development grounded in studio practice.
-We help students build strong skills, develop original work, and refine their portfolios with clarity and confidence within a focused and supportive environment.
+Made Institute's Pre-College Art & Design Programs support high school students preparing to apply to art, fashion, and design colleges and universities.
+Through weekly studio courses, summer intensives, and personalized one-on-one mentorship, we help students build strong skills, develop original work, and refine their portfolios with clarity and confidence — in whichever format works best for them.

 KEY INFO